 Spread mulch around the plant to help preserve moisture.
 If taken care of properly, you should have a beautiful shrub and flowers to enjoy for years to come.

 Changing the color of the hydrangeas is one of the fun things about the plant.
 You can get the color range that goes best with a perennial flower bed or your landscape in this way.

 Hydrangeas like a lot of water.
-So much so that I use them as an indicator for then its about time to water the rest of the garden.
-If they don’t get enough water the leaves will wilt.
+So much so that I use them as an indicator for when it's about time to water the rest of the garden.
+If they don’t get enough water, the leaves will wilt.

 New plantings may need water as often as every day in the hot summer months if it has been dry.
 Older plantings should get 1” of water either from you or the rain.

-A 3 to 4 inch layer of mulch year round will keep the plant from needing so many waterings.
+A three to four-inch layer of mulch year round will keep the plant from needing so many waterings.
 It is also recommended to plant your hydrangea in a spot where it gets just early morning and late afternoon sun.
 This will cut down on the need for water too since the soil won’t dry out so quickly.

 Caring for Hydrangeas

 Hydrangeas do like fertile soil with lots of organic matter.
 You should fertilize and least once a year if your soil isn‘t fertile, but if it is rich or has had plenty of decomposed organic matter, you may not need to fertilize at all.
 If you have poor soil, you may need to fertilize twice a year.
 Fertilizing too much can cause the plant to grow, but not bloom.

 Pay attention to your shrub.
 If it has good healthy leaves and good blooming, it may just need a good mulch applied every year.
 If the leaves are yellow, or the plant isn’t growing or blooming, or the plant appears to be diseased, it needs some help.
 It is a good idea to have your soil tested and find out what it is lacking.